Concord station (Massachusetts)

-Concord Depot is a commuter rail station on the MBTA Commuter Rail Fitchburg Line at 90 Thoreau Street in downtown Concord, Massachusetts.
-As well as providing commuter service to Boston, the station offers tourists access to the various popular historic sites in Concord.
-It has two side platforms, which are low-level and not handicapped accessible, serving the line's two tracks.
-Although the station is within walking distance of the most heavily populated area of Concord, a small number of free parking spots are also available.
+Concord station is a commuter rail station on the MBTA Commuter Rail Fitchburg Line located in downtown Concord, Massachusetts.
+It has two side platforms, which are low-level and not accessible, serving the line's two tracks.

 History

 Fitchburg Railroad service from Concord to Boston began in June 1844, and has continued since.
 When he lived at Walden Pond, Henry David Thoreau complained that the village's schedule was set by the times of arrivals and departures at the station.
 Although the Fitchburg Line went through a series of contractions due to funding issues in the 1960s and 1970s, service to Concord was never interrupted.

-The current station building was built in the Queen Anne style in the 1890s, replacing the wooden station from 1844.
+A new station was completed in January 1875.
+The current station building was built in the Queen Anne style in the 1890s.
 The new station was damaged by fire in 1895 and substantially rebuilt.
 When built, it was a squat hip-roofed station similar to other stations on the line.
 A control tower on the trackside roof was added later.